parryc/thevoid/templates/parryc/lupin.md

 One day in December 2019 I decided to watch an episode of Lupin IIIrd, because, why not?
 I had heard the name and knew nothing about it, only that it was a "classic" anime and I was feeling nostalgic for the rare anime that showed up on Cartoon Network as a kid.
 2 and a half years later, I've watched...well, every single piece of published Lupin IIIrd content I can find.
-It's been a lot of content, but I don't regret more than a few hours of it. 😁 If I'm missing something, let me know (I'm waiting for the Part VI blurays, rather than trying to stream it).
+It's been a lot of content, but I don't regret more than a few hours of it. 😁 If I'm missing something, let me know.

 To help set the stage for the ratings below, I'm big on hijinks and not so hot on the violence.
 For the columns, I've given a ✅ if something was particularly good, ❌ if it was particularly bad, and nothing if it was neutral/uninteresting.
 In the "Other" column, I've added occasional additional ratings: the opening (usually what occurs before the title screen), the ending (usually the last third), fanservice (references to other Lupin movies or otherwise), and violence (generally blood or too much fighting).